lukecd/bundlr-tools/README.md

 # React & Bundlr

 Bundlr fully supports React, however it takes a bit of customizing and tweaking to get things running right.
-You're welcome to just clone this project and do whatever you want with it ... but in case you just want to grab some of the components and throw them in your React project, here'a an overview of how to setup a brand new React project and Bundlr running.
+You're welcome to just clone this project and do whatever you want with it ... but in case you just want to grab some of the components and throw them in your React project you'll need to go through a few extra steps.

-I pieced this all together using posts in the Bundlr Discord and this lovely post. https://www.alchemy.com/blog/how-to-polyfill-node-core-modules-in-webpack-5
+I pieced this all together using posts in the Bundlr Discord and this post. https://www.alchemy.com/blog/how-to-polyfill-node-core-modules-in-webpack-5

 ## The Steps